tosdr/tosback-versions/coursera/Terms of Service.md

 _Effective: January 1, 2021_

-COur mission is to provide universal access to the world’s best education.
+Our mission is to provide universal access to the world’s best education.
 We believe strongly in preserving free speech and expression for our users as well as academic freedom for our Content Providers and instructors.
 We also want to make sure that all of our users and instructors feel safe and comfortable while using our Services.
 We have drafted this policy to ensure that people understand and follow the rules when participating in our online community and otherwise using our Services.

 We may remove or edit inappropriate content or activity identified by or reported to us.
 We may separately suspend, disable, or terminate a user's access to all or part of the Services.